jacalata/embedding-api-v3-samples/getting-started.md

 For information about the next release of the Tableau Embedding API see the [Tableau Embedding API v3 Developer Preview ](https://embedding.tableauusercontent.com/preview/getting-started-v3.html).

-### Strategies for adopting the Embedding API v3

-* Anywhere you are using the previous versions’ copy-paste embed code, we recommend replacing with the new copy-paste embed code which, as you will see below, uses the Embedding API v3.
-* If you are starting a new embedding project, you should use the Embedding API v3.
-* For existing JavaScript API v2 projects, we recommend migrating your code as your timeline allows, because the Embedding API v3 can enable more robust embedding and because we will eventually end support for the JavaScript API v2.

 # Getting Started

 In previous versions of Tableau Server, there existed a JavaScript API v1.
-It is almost exclusively used in the ‘embed code’ from Tableau Server’s Share dialog.
+You may still be using it if your embedding html looks like this: (note "v1" in the src attribute)

 ```html
 <script type='text/javascript' src='https://myserver/javascripts/api/viz_v1.js'></script>